 - Within the Drawing Tools Format tab, locate the Shape Styles group.
 Then click the Shape Fill button to view the Shape Fill drop-down gallery that you can see in Figure 3.
 Choose any of the fill types.

 Figure 3: Shape Fill drop-down gallery

 - Now, within the Drawing Tools Format tab, click the Shape Outline button to bring up the gallery that you can see in Figure 4.
 Choose the Weight option to open the Weight sub-gallery that you can see in Figure 4.
 Within this gallery, choose any weight (thickness) value for the selected shape.

 Figure 4: Weight sub-gallery

-- You can even change the shape outline to be dashed by selecting the Dashes option within the Shape Outline gallery -- this opens the Dashes sub-gallery that you can see in Figure 5.
+- You can even change the shape outline to be dashed by selecting the Dashes option within the Shape Outline gallery.
+Doing so opens the Dashes sub-gallery that you can see in Figure 5.
 Within this gallery, choose any dash style for the selected shape.

 Figure 5: Dashes sub-gallery

 - Figure 6, shows the shape with a different fill and outline attributes.

 - Now select the shape and right-click it to bring up the context menu, as shown in Figure 7, below.
 From the menu choose the Set as Default Shape option.